How to reduce operational costs without AI hype

 - Getting three quotes for purchases under $500?
 Stopped.
 Saved 5 hours/week per purchase.

-30% of what we did had zero impact on outcomes.
-We were basically paid to perform business theater.
+30% of what companies do has zero impact on outcomes.

 Kill the cows.
 Save the money.

-Check out these business process improvement ideas that actually work.
+Check out these business process improvement ideas that work.

 Forget everything you’ve heard about cost reduction.
-Here’s what actually works:
+Here’s what works:

 Week 4: Measure one thing.
 Just one.
 Time, cost, errors - pick something.
 Write it down.